What are the effects of pH in the aquarium?

 pH changes in the aquarium, even if small, can have serious health effects on your fish.
 High alkaline, aka basic water, can affect your fishes’ gills.
 If your fish dart back and forth, check your pH, as this is a common symptom of high alkaline and may result in fish death.

 An acidic aquarium can result in the production of excess mucous by your fish.
 This is due to an increase of toxic elements promoted by acidic aquarium water.
 Other observable symptom include fish gasping, hyperplasia (thickening of skin and gills), and eye damage.
 As with high alkaline, fish death can occur.

 How do I adjust the pH in my Aquarium?

-How to increase the pH in the aquarium
+How to increase your aquarium’s pH

 A common method of raising the aquarium’s pH is by adding baking soda.
 1 teaspoon of baking soda per 5 gallons is generally considered a safe amount for small incremental increases.

 It’s best to remove the fish from the tank prior to raising the pH.
 Then simply dissolve the required amount of baking soda in some conditioned water and add it to the aquarium.
 Once the pH is at the desired level you can re-introduce the fish just like you would when you first brought them home from the store.